 Split: 2-3 Days

-DAY ONE: A walking tour of the old town is necessary while in Split to understand all of the parts of the palace that makes up a large area of the city centre.
+DAY ONE: A guided tour of the old town is necessary while in Split to understand all of the parts of Diocletian’s Palace that makes up a large area of the city centre.

-DAY THREE: There are a ton of day trip options from Split and if you choose to use Split as your base there are a number of day trips that are recommended.
+DAY THREE: There are a ton of day trip options from Split if you choose to use Split as your base.
 One of the most popular tours if you’re not going to the islands on your own is the Hvar and 5 Islands tour or a catamaran tour to Brac.
-On land, popular tours are Krka National Park and Cetina rafting.
+On land, popular tours are to the Krka waterfalls and Cetina rafting.

 Zadar: 2-3 Days

-DAY ONE: Zadar it not very big, all of the best things to do are in the old town.
-Join a walking tour to learn the history behind the once Venetian controlled city and spend some time by the water at one of the beaches near by.
-Don’t miss sunset at the two sound and light installations just outside of the old town, the Sea Organ and Greeting to the Sun.
+Spend some time by the water at one of the beaches nearby.
+Don’t miss the sunset at the two sound and light installations just outside of the old town, the Sea Organ and Greeting to the Sun.

 DAY TWO: Zadar is one of the best places (the other is Zagreb) to visit Plitvice Lakes National Parks from as it’s between the two cities.
-Buses are available from the main station or tours depart daily in the peak season.
+Buses are available from the main station or guided tours depart daily in the high season.

-DAY THREE: Take another day to explore Zadar at a more leisurely pace or take another day trip to the beautiful and less visited Kornati National Park.
+DAY THREE: Take another day to explore Zadar at a more leisurely pace or take another day tour to the beautiful and less visited Kornati National Park.